runcitadel/blog/posts/one-year-of-citadel/index.md

 Please note that Woofbot is not a FOSS app.
 We still decided to include it, because it may be useful for some users.
 This does not affect the Citadel license.
 Woofbot is still source viewable.

+Woofbot is part of our nonfree apps repository.
+That repository includes apps which are not open source or who have parts based on Umbrel's app integration.

+Removing the non-free app repository can easily be done, which will be explained on our wiki when it launches.

 **Quick updates**

 With Citadel 0.1.0, we are changing the way you can update your node.
 Most updates can now be installed with one click and take less than a minute of downtime, while keeping your Lightning node running.